-Candace, after pretending to be Forty's girlfriend and confessing to Love about Joe (who frames her as a stalker), reenters the scene when she hooks up with Forty on the acid trip night.
+Candace, after pretending to be Forty's girlfriend and confessing to Love about Joe (who frames her as a stalker), reenters the scene when she hooks up with Forty on the acid-trip night.
 She finds out about Delilah, bringing Love to the cage and locking Joe in there.
 Right when we think Love and Candace are going to get out, Love stabs her in the neck and kills her.

 The Deal With Love

 In the final episode, we learn so much about Love, actually.
 She's not just an innocent Los Angeles chef.
 It turns out she's had a feeling about Joe all this time, that he's a kindred murderous spirit.
-Love, in fact, had knocked out Forty and killed their au pair all those years ago.
+Love, in fact, knocked out Forty and killed their au pair all those years ago.
 After killing Candace, Love tells Joe that she was the one who murdered Delilah and that she snooped around his history.
-She locks him in the cage with Delilah's corpse, saying she'll temporarily pin the murder on Ellie and later frame it as a suicide.
+She locks him in the cage with Delilah's corpse, saying she'll temporarily pin the murder on Ellie, Delilah's sister, and later frame it as a suicide.
 And just when he figures out a way to leave and kill her to protect Ellie, she confesses that she's pregnant and that it couldn't be Milo's because they used protection.

 Forty Learns the Truth About Joe